What is DeFi? Complete Guide 2025

 Geographic LimitsCountry-specific regulationsGlobal access

-IntermediariesBanks, brokers, clearinghousesSmart contracts
+IntermediariesBanks, brokers, clearinghousesSmart agreements

 Benefits of DeFi